leleonz/SimpleShoppingCart/README.md

 # Simple Shopping Cart
 This is an assignment to create a simple shopping cart system for a retail store selling clothes, e.g. T-shirts and Jeans.
-In this project, we will only be including minimal design, feature and domain modelling, in order to satisfy the [main focuses use cases](#main-focused-use-cases).
+In this project only minimal design, feature and domain modelling will be considered, to satisfy the [focuses use cases](#focused-use-cases).

-## Main Focused Use Cases:
+## Focused Use Cases
 1. Able to add products into shopping cart.
 2. Able to view total sum of products added in shopping cart.